For Author Kevin Wilson, Writing Offers A Brief Reprieve From Tourette's

 On his fascination with spontaneous combustion

 I was an anxious kid, and I had all this agitation inside of me, and so it made sense that I just assumed I might burst into flames.
 It seemed entirely possible.
 And then as I got older and became a teenager and my anxiety kind of became more understandable, I kind of wanted to burst into flames, like that would burn out all the anxiety inside of me and I'd be kind of clean.
 So I just kind of wanted that.
 And so it just repeated in my head over and over again until I decided, "I've got to write about it."
-Knowing children — I have two little boys, and I think children when they have tantrums or even when they're agitated they look like they're going to combust.
+Knowing children — I have two little boys — and I think children when they have tantrums or even when they're agitated they look like they're going to combust.
 It's entirely possible to me that my boys might burst into flames.

 On growing up, and hiding the intrusive thoughts he experienced from his family